NekoZer0158/NZ_projectiles/README.md

 # NZ projectiles
-Plugin for Godot, that adds projectiles system.
-There are two projectile classes, base one and extended, to which you can add more stuff, like changing speed every second or make it disappear only after interacting with 3 objects.
+Plugin for Godot that adds a projectile system.
+There are two projectile classes, base one and extended, to which you can add more stuff, like changing speed every second or making it disappear only after interacting with 3 objects.

 ## Projectile
 ![Gif_1](/NZ_projectiles/gifs/gif_1.gif)